dart-lang/site-www/src/codelabs/dart-cheatsheet.md

 }
 {$ end test.dart $}
 {$ begin hint.txt $}
-This exercise has a one line solution.
-Just declare the constructor with `this.anInt`, `this.aString`, and `this.aDouble` as its parameters in that order.
+This exercise has a one-line solution.
+Just declare the constructor with
+`this.anInt`, `this.aString`, and `this.aDouble`
+as its parameters in that order.
 {$ end hint.txt $}
 ```